juzkiddin/SmartPlug/README.md

 ## Backend Code

-Because we cannot directy update value from the hardware to the cloud because we are not use any third party MQTT services such as Blynk or Cayenne we need a way to somehow update this data to the cloud and visualise it in a mobile application and also control the devices via the cloud.
+Because we cannot directly update value from the hardware to the cloud as we do not use any third-party MQTT services such as Blynk or Cayenne, we need a way to somehow update this data to the cloud and visualise it in a mobile application and also control the devices via the cloud.
-For this we use the PFF approach (Python-Firebase-Flutter).
+For this, we use the PFF approach (Python-Firebase-Flutter).

-A python script acts as our communication framework.
+A python script acts as our communication backend.
 It fetches the data from the hardware system and updates it to the cloud.
-By 'cloud' we mean a database where all the data is stored and fetched from, for this purpose we use Firebase Firestore database which is a real time database provided by google.
+By 'cloud' we mean a database where all the data is stored and fetched from, for this purpose we use Firebase Firestore database which is a real time database provided by Google.
 For the mobile application we use the Flutter framework that work flawlessly with Firestore database and also enable us to create cross-platform applications with ease.

 ## Firebase
 ----